sorin-ionescu/prezto/README.md

 #### Themes

    - A screenshots section must be present in the file header.
-   - The pull request description must have must have [embedded screenshots][13].
+   - The pull request description must have [embedded screenshots][13].

 License